 Lindsay F. Wiley, JD, MPH

 Lindsay F. Wiley is professor of law and faculty director of the Health Law and Policy Program at UCLA School of Law.
 Her research focuses on access to health care and healthy living conditions in the United States and globally.
-She is author of Public Health Law: Power, Duty, Restraint and Public Health Law and Ethics: A Reader (with Lawrence O. Gostin), as well as the forthcoming Feminist Judgments: Health Law Rewritten (with Seema Mohapatra).
+She is author of Public Health Law: Power, Duty, Restraint and Public Health Law and Ethics: A Reader (with Lawrence O. Gostin), as well as Feminist Judgments: Health Law Rewritten (with Seema Mohapatra).

 Wiley is the US rapporteur for Lex-Atlas: Covid-19, a global project comparing legal responses to COVID-19, sponsored by University College London; King's College London; and the Max Planck Institute of Comparative Public Law and International Law in Heidelberg, Germany.
 She is founder and co-chair of the Health Justice: Engaging Critical Perspectives Initiative co-sponsored by the Health Law and Policy Program at American University Washington College of Law; ChangeLab Solutions; the St. Louis University Institute for Healing Justice and Equity; and the Satcher Health Leadership Institute at Morehouse School of Medicine.
 She is a former president and member of the board of directors of the American Society of Law, Medicine and Ethics and a former member of the National Conference of Lawyers and Scientists.

 Wiley has held positions at American University Washington College of Law; the O'Neill Institute for National and Global Health Law at Georgetown University; the Center for Law and the Public's Health at the Johns Hopkins Bloomberg School of Public Health; and Gordon, Feinblatt, and Rothman, LLC, in Baltimore, MD.